mbaze/Z80-Bits/iterative-fixed-point-division.md

 ## Closing Thoughts

 These routines are not replacements for general-purpose division.
 They are specialized iterative solvers for particular divisors, especially numbers near powers of two.
 But they represent an interesting and philosophically satisfying alternative to restoring division: instead of extracting quotient bits one at a time, they converge toward the quotient using only shifts, additions, complements, and feedback.

+For small divisors, the most efficient approach is often a hybrid of direct shifting and these specialized solvers.
+Powers of two are handled most efficiently with right shifts, while nearby odd divisors are good candidates for specialized solvers.
+Composite divisors can often be reduced to a solver followed by a shift: for example, division by 6 can be implemented as division by 3 followed by a right shift, and division by 10 as division by 5 followed by a right shift.